 There is no cost to participate other than the investment of time (and any books purchased).
 We note that some departments have paid for participant books and encourage you to contact leadership to see if this is an option.
 We also strongly suggest checking any libraries for which you have access.

-Yes, all fellows receive an electronic copy of a certificate of completion of the program upon full completion of the program (end of Y2 activities).
+Yes, all fellows receive an electronic copy of a certificate of completion of the program upon full completion of the program (including end of Y2 activities and deliverable documentation).